Bishal-sub/Dart-notes-for-begineers/README.md

 This repository is a collection of resources and notes for learning the Dart programming language.
-It includes tutorials, documentation, and examples to help beginners .
+It is for beginners .

 Getting Started
 Clone the repository: git clone https://github.com/Bishal-sub/Dart-notes-for-begineers.